Deadlines and Important Dates

 - the application itself

-- final high school transcript (unless you have completed a bachelor's degree)
+- high school transcripts — unless you have completed a bachelor's degree

-- Self-reported SAT or ACT score — unless you have completed at least 24 college semester credit hours (We accept old or new SAT or ACT scores and do not require SAT Essay or ACT Writing.
-Official scores from the testing agency will be required of admitted students prior to enrollment.)
+- Self-reported SAT or ACT score* — unless you have completed at least 24 college semester credit hours (We accept old or new SAT or ACT scores and do not require SAT Essay or ACT Writing.)

 - application fee (or qualified fee waiver)

 *Admitted students who plan to attend Purdue are required to provide official, final transcripts as well as official test scores from the testing agency.
 When applying, students can report components from different ACT or SAT test dates but will need to provide official scores for all those listed on the application.
 Transcripts will be necessary at the time of application for students whose high school grading system is not compatible with the self-reported grades section of the application.

 To ensure maximum consideration for Purdue scholarships, future freshmen applying for fall should: